doctorfree/DriveCommandLine/markdown/sync2drive.1.md

 : indicates tell me what you would do but don't do it

 **-s**
-: indicates do not split path to identify name (useful when there is a slash in the folder name)
+: indicates preserve extraneous files in existing sync folder (can be slow)

 **-u**
 : display usage message